 Behind the Cathedral, I glimpsed another neighborhood with old houses.
 There, I went to the Archeology Museum, set in an 1890 historic house (not restored, but well preserved), with an interior courtyard with portico and pale frescoes.
 The imposing building of the Metropolitan Church marked one side of a square, while most of the nineteenth-century buildings displayed a mixed mini-market at their ground floor.
 The French High School hummed with students’ voices.

-A bit further, I stopped at the circular tumulus from Kamenicë – an important necropolis from the Balkans, where it was found the skeleton of a pregnant Illyrian woman as well as the one of an old man dating back to 3000 BC.
-The Tumulus (74 meters circumference) was organized around a central tomb of a person with a special social status.
-The dead were circularly buried in random locations (on different layers and levels – 210 discovered tombs in total) until it formed the circular shape of the tumulus.
+A bit further, I stopped at the circular tumulus in Kamenicë – an important necropolis from the Balkans, where it was found the skeleton of a pregnant Illyrian woman as well as the one of an old man dating back to 3000 BC.
+The Tumulus (74 meters circumference) had been organized around a central tomb of a person with a special social status.
+The dead had been circularly buried in random locations (on different layers and levels – 210 discovered tombs in total) until it formed the circular shape of the tumulus.
 When I visited the place, the tumulus could be seen only as an encirclement of big and small stones, agglutinated or separated.

 The road constantly had holes, waved asphalt, unfinished or simply without asphalt.
-Frequent and tight bends climbed or descended abruptly, or had a large hole right in the middle of the road.
+Frequent and tight turns of the road climbed or descended steeply, or had a large hole right in the middle of the road.
 Seldom, I could reach the fabulous speed of 40 km/hour.
 However, I still hoped that it was the only bad part of the road and it would be over soon.
 I passed Ersekë, a small town perched among hills.
-Until Leskovik I drove almost constantly, with cruising speed set to minimum, though.
+Until Leskovik I drove almost constantly, with a cruising speed set to minimum, though.
 Very often, I had to slow down due to the bad parts of the road, plenty of holes.

 Having my heart in my mouth, I continued to drive down the valley, on the unbeaten, exposed, isolated, and mostly unpaved road.
-It was a hot day and I had to constantly brake the car.
+It was a hot day and I had to constantly press the brakes of the car.
 Luckily, I had enough gas, though.
-I rejoiced when I saw a road sign toward the Radovë village, indicating the halfway of the Leskovic – Çarshovë road.
+I rejoiced when I saw a signpost toward the Radovë village, indicating the halfway of the Leskovic – Çarshovë road.
 After 30 km of somewhat off-road, I had the adrenaline at a maximum level.
 Eventually, I reached Çarshovë, a village near the Greek border.
 There, I noticed a new, good road that seemed to come from Leskovic, too.

-When I arrived at Gjirokastra, I went directly to the local camping site, in a nearby village.
+When I arrived in Gjirokastra, I went directly to the local campground in a nearby village.
 There, I jumped onto the menu of the day at the only restaurant in the area, very pricey though.
 While eating, I cruised the internet and found a comfortable, cozy accommodation at Mele Guesthouse, in Gjirokastra old town.
 An hour later, I admired the panorama of the mountains from the guesthouse’s shady terrace.
-I stared at the mountains and tried to figure out where I had been driving all the day.
+I stared at the mountains and tried to figure out where I had been driving all day long.
 In the evening, I fell asleep like a queen, in a big bed of wrought iron, with baldachin and diaphanous curtains.

-Crossing the mountains from Korçë to Gjirokastra is the first diary about the days I spent traveling from Macedonia to Albania, crossing the mountains (you can find the version in Romanian at Traversand muntii Albaniei, de la lacul Ohrid la Gjirokastra).
-The following post about Gjirokastra old town can be found at ……..
-And here are all my Travel Diaries from Albania, the Balkan Countries (x …).
+Crossing the mountains from Korce to Gjirokastra is the first diary about the days I spent traveling from Macedonia to Albania, crossing the mountains (you can find the version in Romanian at Traversand muntii Albaniei, de la lacul Ohrid la Gjirokastra).
+The following post about Gjirokastra old town can be found at From the old town of Gjirokastra to the Ksamil Peninsula.
+And here are all my Travel Diaries from Albania, the Balkan Countries (x7).

-Have you been to Korçë or plan to go there?
-Leave a comment below this post and tell me what you liked about Korçë or what you’re interested to see there.
+Have you been to Albania or plan to go there?
+Leave a comment on this post and tell me what you have liked about Albania or what you’re interested to see there.